randyp/jdbj/README.md

 #### 0.1.6
 * [x] can append multiple string sources together to build a query
-* [ ] Hacky-yet-compatible batch insert & update queries
+* [x] !!!!NOT IMPLEMENTED!!!
+Hacky-yet-compatible batch insert & update queries - not implemented because the databases which do not implement returning mulitple keys in batch also do not return multiple keys for a single insert statement with multiple rows
 * [ ] Wrap Batch sql exceptions
 * [ ] Examples